ishkwatra/Live-NAV/README.md

 **Key Features:**
 1. Two Levels of Analysis:
-  -Nominal Analysis: For quick estimation using a summarized portfolio (~15-20 seconds).
-  -In-Depth Analysis: For a comprehensive estimate using a detailed portfolio (~120-130 seconds).
+  i.
+Nominal Analysis: For quick estimation using a summarized portfolio (~15-20 seconds). ii.
+In-Depth Analysis: For a comprehensive estimate using a detailed portfolio (~120-130 seconds).

 2. Dynamic Stock Price Fetching:
-  -Automatically retrieves real-time stock prices (current and previous closeing price) using Yahoo Finance for each stock in the portfolio.
+  i.
+Automatically retrieves real-time stock prices (current and previous closeing price) using Yahoo Finance for each stock in the portfolio.

 3. Accurate Weightage Calculations:
-  -Tracks and calculates the weightage of stocks successfully fetched.
-  -Reports errors for stocks that fail to fetch prices and excludes them from calculations.
+   i.
+Tracks and calculates the weightage of stocks successfully fetched. ii.
+Reports errors for stocks that fail to fetch prices and excludes them from calculations.

 4. NAV Estimation:
-  -Calculates the percentage change for each stock.
-  -Multiplies the percentage change by its weightage to estimate the fund's total NAV change.
+   i.
+Calculates the percentage change for each stock. ii.
+Multiplies the percentage change by its weightage to estimate the fund's total NAV change.

 5. Previous NAV Fetching:
-  -Retrieves the most recent NAV from Moneycontrol.
-  -Equity-Cash-Debt Breakup: Provides insights into the fund's asset allocation, including equity, cash, and debt percentages.
+   i.
+Retrieves the most recent NAV from Moneycontrol. ii.
+Equity-Cash-Debt Breakup: Provides insights into the fund's asset allocation, including equity, cash, and debt percentages.

 6. Investment Tracking:
-  -Accepts user input for total investment amount and units held. (in-progress) -Calculates the current value of the investment and overall profit/loss based on the estimated NAV. (in-progress)
+   i.
+Accepts user input for total investment amount and units held. (in-progress) ii.
+Calculates the current value of the investment and overall profit/loss based on the estimated NAV. (in-progress)

 **How It Works:**
 1. Calculation Logic: